Bambu-Research-Group/RFID-Tag-Guide/OpenSourceRfid.md

 # OpenTag Standards
 ## Hardware Standard
-NFC NTAG216: 13.56mhz 888-byte
+NFC NTAG216: 13.56 MHz 888-byte tags

 <img src="images/mifareclassicsticker.jpg" width="200">

 NTAG216 tags are cheap, common, and allow 888 bytes of data, which is plenty of space to store required information.
-NFC tags such as NTAG216 can be read/written with android smartphones.
-13.56mhz RFID modules are plentiful and low-cost and are arduino-compatible to allow for new projects to be spun up.
+NFC tags such as NTAG216 can be read/written with smartphones.
+13.56 MHz RFID modules are plentiful, low-cost and Arduino-compatible, allowing for easy integration.

-NFC NTAG216 was chosen over MIFARE 1K Classic tags, which is what the Bambu AMS uses.
-NTAG216 was chosen over MIFARE 1K for the following reasons:
+NFC NTAG216 was chosen over MIFARE 1K Classic tags, which is what the Bambu AMS uses, for the following reasons:
 * More memory (NTAG216: 888-bytes usable, MF1K: 768-bytes usable)
 * Smartphone Support: NTAG216 can be read from smartphones, while MF1K requires a dedicated reader

 ## Mechanical Standard
 * Tag placement: center should be 56.0mm away from the center of the spool (see pic)
-* The tag should never be more than 4.0mm away from the external surface of the spool.
-For spool sides thicker than 4mm,there must be a cutout to embed the tag, or the tag should be fixed to the outside of the spool
+* The tag should never be more than 4.0mm away from the external surface of the spool
+  * For spool sides thicker than 4mm, there must be a cutout to embed the tag, or the tag should be fixed to the outside of the spool
-* Two tags should be used, one on each end of the spool, directly across from eachother
+* Two tags should be used, one on each end of the spool, directly across from each other

 <img src="images/TagLocation.png" width="400">